US Treasury buys time for Biden and GOP on debt limit deal

 People are also reading…

-Markets so far remain relatively calm, given that the government can temporarily rely on accounting tweaks to stay open and any threats to the economy would be several months away.
+Markets so far remain relatively calm, given that any threats to the economy would be several months away.
 Even many worried analysts assume there will be a deal.

 But this particular moment seems more fraught than past brushes with the debt limit because of the broad differences between Biden and new House Speaker Kevin McCarthy, who presides over a restive Republican caucus.